 Scar Patterns

 If you’ve decided to pursue aesthetic flat closure for your mastectomy, you may be wondering what incision or scar pattern is right for you.
 This is an important discussion to have with your surgeon, and it can help to think through your options ahead of time.
-The incision is where the surgeon cuts the skin, and the scar is where the skin is sewn (or “closed”) together.
+Note: your surgeon may have specific incision patterns that they routinely use that they are comfortable with, and your preference may not be the determining factor.
+If having a particular scar pattern is very important to you, you can request a plastic surgeon be brought onto the team.

 Considering the Pros and Cons of Patterns

-• High or Low?
+- High or Low?
 Do you want your scars to lie high on your chest closer to your armpits, or lower down near the natural curve of your breast?
-The default seems to be “in the middle,” but there can be advantages to placing the scars lower, in particular – it allows for you to wear low cut tops without exposing your scars (if that’s a concern for you).
+The default seems to be “in the middle,” but there can be advantages to placing the scars lower, in particular - it allows you to wear low-cut tops without exposing your scars (if that’s a concern for you).

-• (For larger breasts) Anchor or Y-shaped?
+- (For larger breasts) Anchor or Y-shaped?
 Particularly if you have significant excess tissue in your breasts or on your chest wall, a type of procedure called “tissue rearrangement” may be called for to ensure you receive an optimal flat outcome.
-You don’t want to end up with dog ears under your arms – this can be uncomfortable as well as unsightly.
-There are two main types of scar patterns that result from this rearrangement: y-shaped and anchor.
+You don’t want to end up with dog ears under your arms - this can be uncomfortable as well as unsightly.
+Two main types of scar patterns result from this rearrangement: y-shaped and anchor.
 You’ll notice that with y-shaped scars, the extra “line” is under your arm (at the side of your chest), while with anchor scars the extra “line” is over your breast area (on top of your chest).

 Managing Concavity